 - provide supporting documentation

-We will assess your claim and advise you of the outcome.
+- we'll assess your claim and advise you of the outcome

 Managing your payment

 Time period for submitting lump sum claims and confirming income

 You have 1 year to submit a lump sum claim for family assistance and confirm your income for that financial year.